app-generator/rocket-django/README.md

 #### ***Rocket your startup in days, not weeks***

-The Django boilerplate with all you need to build your SaaS, AI tool, or any other web app.
+The Django boilerplate has all you need to build your SaaS, Analytics tool, or any other type of Web App.
 From idea to production in 5 minutes.

 #### **48+ hours of headaches**